umbraco/UmbracoDocs/Umbraco-Heartcore/Tutorials/Querying-With-GraphQL/index.md

 ### Querying Composition Fields

-There is one problem with our query though, try changing the `url` argument to a subpage and see whats happening.
+There is one problem with our query though.
+Try changing the `url` argument to a subpage and see whats happening.

-As you can see we don't get any data back for the hero fields, even though our Document Type have those fields.
-This is because we telling GraphQL we only want them on the `Frontpage` type.
-You might be tempted to fix this by adding another fragment on the `Textpage` type which would work, but remember we created a Document Type that only contains hero fields which we have added as a Composition to both the `Frontpage` and `Textpage` Document Types, we can change the `... on Frontpage` fragment to `... on HeroComposition` and we will now get the expected data back.
+As you can see we don't get any data back for the hero fields, even though our Document Type has those fields.
+This is because we are telling GraphQL that we only want them on the `Frontpage` type.
+You might be tempted to fix this by adding another fragment on the `Textpage` type which would work, but remember we created a Document Type that only contains hero fields which we have added as a Composition to both the `Frontpage` and `Textpage` Document Types.
+We can change the `... on Frontpage` fragment to `... on HeroComposition` and we will now get the expected data back.

 Now our query looks like this: